ianstormtaylor/slate/docs/concepts/06-editor.md

 ## Overriding Behaviors

-In previous guides we've already hinted at this, but you can override any of the behaviors of an editor by overriding it's function properties.
+In previous guides we've already hinted at this, but you can override any of the behaviors of an editor by overriding its function properties.

-For example, if you want define link elements that are inline nodes:
+For example, if you want to define link elements that are inline nodes:

 ```js
 const { isInline } = editor